Sign In / Sign Out

 Is there financial aid?

 There are multiple sources of aid for students in the NEURUS program.
-Options include the Gage Davis Travel Award (up to $500); the SGSUP Urban Planning Travel Scholarship (up to $1,500); the departmental MUEP travel funds (up to $500); Graduate College Travel Award (up to $500); GSPA Travel Funding (up to a maximum of $950); and GSPA Graduate Research Support Program.
+Options include the Gage Davis Travel Award (up to $700); MUEP Research and Travel Support funds (up to $400); Graduate College Travel Award (up to $500); GSPA Travel Grants (up to $950); and GSPA Research Grants.
 There are also several scholarships and awards offered by educational and professional foundations, such as the National Defense Transportation Association Scholarship, and we encourage students to apply based upon their research interests.

 Do I have to know a foreign language to do NEURUS?